Wedding Photography at Bristol Register Office/Old Council House

 The Mayoral Room: Seating for up to 50 guests.
 With red painted walls, the main feature is the ornate fireplace.
 Portraits of former Bristol mayors hang on the walls.

-The Statutory Room: With limited availability (Mon-Tues only) this room is for simple ceremonies with no music or readings.
-There is seating for 4 guests only.
-Due to fire regulations, if all four guests are present, then the photographer cannot attend.
-However, I have politely asked to come in and have been allowed.
-There is no guarantee, though.
+The Statutory Room: With limited availability (Mon-Tues only), this room is for simple ceremonies with no music or readings, and only 4 guests are allowed in.
+If all four guests are present, the photographer cannot attend due to fire regulations.
+However, I have politely asked to come in and was allowed.
+There is no guarantee, though, and I have recently been advised that they are now more strict about this.

-The Lantern Room: The most striking of the ceremony rooms but not the largest.
+The Lantern Room: The most striking ceremony room but not the largest.
 The Lantern Room is decorated in a regency style and has a glass dome providing natural light.
 Portraits of King George II and Queen Caroline look down on the proceedings.

-Prices for the rooms vary depending on the day of the week and include the use of the space, two registrars and marriage certificate.
+Room prices vary depending on the day and include the use of the space and two registrars.

-Prices for Civil Partnership Conversion and Renewal of Vows are very slightly lower than for Civil Marriages.
+Prices for Civil Partnership Conversion and Renewal of Vows are slightly lower than for Civil Marriages.

 The Lantern Room’s grand central dome is a unique example of neoclassical architecture.

-This small posed group portrait shows off the Ionic columns around the front entrance perfectly.
+This small posed group portrait perfectly shows off the Ionic columns around the front entrance.

 Build Your Own>> Bespoke Wedding Photography Package